 Information for Students

-OverviewStudents should continue to follow current public health guidance, including wearing approved face masks in healthcare testing facilities.
+OverviewStudents should continue to follow current public health guidance.
 Isolation guidelines for students are found on the Cornell Health website.

 Student Resources